 Modern development moves fast, but secure coding can’t be left behind.
-If you’re wondering what is a secure code, or how secure coding practices fit into your DevOps workflow, you’re asking the right questions.
-Simply put, secure code is software that’s written, tested, and maintained to minimize vulnerabilities from the start—without slowing your team down.
+If you’re wondering what is a secure code, or how OWASP secure coding practices fit into your DevOps workflow, you’re asking the right questions.

-Whether you’re deploying microservices, working with cloud-native architectures, or managing legacy monoliths, secure code principles must be embedded in every step of the lifecycle.
-Knowing what is a secure code empowers developers, DevOps teams, and security engineers to build resilient applications that stand up to real-world threats.
+Whether you’re deploying microservices, working with cloud-native architectures, or managing legacy monoliths, secure coding must be embedded in every step of the lifecycle.

 Xygeni Glossary